open-telemetry/oteps/text/0059-otlp-trace-data-format.md

   // the same `trace_id`.
 The ID is a 16-byte array.
 An ID with all zeroes
   // is considered invalid.
   //
   // This field is semantically required.
-Receiver should generate new
-  // random trace_id if empty or invalid trace_id was received.
+If empty or invalid trace_id was received:
+  // - The receiver MAY reject the invalid data and respond with the appropriate error
-  //
+  //   code to the sender.
-  // This field is required.
-  bytes trace_id = 1;
+  // - The receiver MAY accept the invalid data and attempt to correct it. bytes trace_id = 1;

   // span_id is a unique identifier for a span within a trace, assigned when the span
   // is created.
 The ID is an 8-byte array.
 An ID with all zeroes is considered
   // invalid.
   //
   // This field is semantically required.
-Receiver should generate new
-  // random span_id if empty or invalid span_id was received.
+If empty or invalid span_id was received:
+  // - The receiver MAY reject the invalid data and respond with the appropriate error
-  //
+  //   code to the sender.
-  // This field is required.
-  bytes span_id = 2;
+  // - The receiver MAY accept the invalid data and attempt to correct it. bytes span_id = 2;

-  // TraceEntry is the entry that is repeated in tracestate field (see below). message TraceEntry {
+  // TraceStateEntry is the entry that is repeated in tracestate field (see below). message TraceStateEntry {
     // key must begin with a lowercase letter, and can only contain
     // lowercase letters 'a'-'z', digits '0'-'9', underscores '_', dashes
     // '-', asterisks '*', and forward slashes '/'.